 Telephone: (202) 828-0566

 Interviews are required for match list ranking.
 Once the application, personal statement, and letters of recommendation are on file, you may be invited for an interview.
-Interviews are conducted on specific dates during the interview season, for applicants who cannot make one of these dates, individual interview days will be arranged whenever possible.
+For the 2023 season, ALL INTERVIEWS WILL BE HELD VIRTUALLY in accordance with recommendations by the APCCMPD and AAIM.
+Interviews are conducted on selected Thursdays during the interview season; for applicants who cannot make one of these dates, individual interview days will be arranged whenever possible.

-The interview days begin at 7:30 AM and last until 3:00 PM.
-The day consists of attendance at our divisional pulmonary grand rounds conference, an introduction to the division and fellowship presentation with the division leadership, 2 panel interviews, lunch with fellows and junior faculty, 2 individual interviews with division faculty, and an optional tour of the new Anschutz Medical Campus.
-Additional interviews and tours of some of the facilities can be arranged for interested applicants.
-In addition, we strongly encourage you to arrive early and attend our pre-interview dinner on Wednesday night, where you will have a chance to meet the current fellows and ask questions in an informal setting.
+The interview days begin at 7:30 AM and last until 3:00 PM MST.
+The day consists of attendance at our divisional pulmonary grand rounds conference, an introduction to the division and fellowship presentation with the division leadership, 2 panel interviews, 2 individual interviews with division faculty, and a Q&A session with current fellows.
+Additional interviews can be arranged for interested applicants.
+In addition, we strongly encourage you to engage in our virtual fellow forums the evening before your interview, where you will have a chance to meet current fellows and ask questions in an informal setting.
 For those applicants who wish to meet and/or interview with specific faculty members, we strongly encourage early requests and all efforts will be made to accommodate such requests.

-Interview days will be scheduled on Thursdays in September and October.
+Interview days will be scheduled on selected Thursdays in September and October.

 Notification of your match with a training program to which you have applied and ranked will reach you in early December via the NRMP.
 This indication of a "match" is a firm commitment that will be immediately confirmed in writing.